Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Introduction

-Finally, we consider cohomological invariants for arbitrary maps between tiling spaces that preserve translational orbits.
-We define a class $[h] \in H^1_w(\Omega; \R^d)$ for an arbitrary orbit-preserving map $h: \Omega \to \Omega'$ of tiling spaces, and a class $[h] \in H^1_s(\Omega; \R^d)$ when the spaces have FLC.
-We then prove the following analogue of Theorem \ref{Classification-Thm}:
+Finally, we consider cohomological invariants for arbitrary maps between minimal FLC tiling spaces.
+Given any continuous map $h: \Omega \to \Omega'$ of such spaces, we define a class $[h] \in \check H^1(\Omega; \R^d)$.
+We then prove the following analogue of Theorem \ref{structure1}: